williammunozr/aws-eks-kubernetes-masterclass/documentation/cluster_autoscaler.md

 kubectl -n kube-system edit deployment.apps/cluster-autoscaler
 ```

-Search the following line and change `<YOUR CLUSTER NAME>` with the name of the cluster, in this example is `eksdemo1`.
+Search the following line and change `<YOUR CLUSTER NAME>` with the name of the cluster, in this example is `calico`.

 ```
 - --node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<YOUR CLUSTER NAME>

 Should be:

-- --node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/eksdemo1
+- --node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/calico

 And add the following lines: